About The Museum

 Over time, the coal mines dried up in Kilvert and then, in 1937, a tornado, called a cyclone by locals because it carried water, came through destroying everything but one and a half buildings (a house and a store).
 The two-room Kilvert Church took nine years to rebuild and was not complete until 1946.
 Four people were killed during the cyclone, three of which were Kilvert residents including a 12-year-old boy.
 Several residents were forced to move and repair their lives in neighboring towns, such as Athens and Cutler.

-Kilvert, still known as Tablertown to local residents, currently consists of a church, community center, cemeteries, a few homes, and the future site of the Tablertown People of Color Museum.
-David Butcher is the proud owner of land which harbors an abandoned coal mine in Kilvert.
+Mr. Butcher petitioned to change the town’s official name to Tablertown in 2024.
+Tablertown currently consists of a church, community center, cemeteries, a few homes, and the future site of the Tablertown People of Color Museum.
+David Butcher is the proud owner of land which harbors an abandoned coal mine in Tablertown.
 This property will soon house the new museum and overlooks where trains transported coal across Federal Creek.
-Mr. Butcher is also petitioning to change the town’s official name to Tablertown.

 Visit the Press page to read articles about the museum and view more interviews with David like the one below.